fazzaan/font-abjoid-latinate-one/README.md

-# font-abjad-blocky-one
+# font-abjoid-latinate-one
-Font for abjad conscript "Blocky One", nothing special, just a functional proof of concept.
+Font for abjad-like conscript, based on Latin glyphs.
+No name, just "Latin base".
+Nothing special, just a functional proof of concept.